 In June, both FTX.US and FTX inked a $210 million naming rights deal with TSM.
 The e-sports organization adopted the name TSM FTX under the agreement that required TSM to purchase FTX’s utility token, FTT.

-“Additionally, TSM FTX will distribute cryptocurrency to each of its players and employees as well as purchasing $1 million in FTT, FTX’s native token.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“Additionally, TSM FTX will distribute cryptocurrency to each of its players and employees as well as purchasing $1 million in FTT, FTX’s native token.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action